WHAT TO DO WHEN THE COLD TRIES TO KILL YOU

 - Raise the affected limbs and cover with layers of warm, dry clothing.

-- Remove wet or constrictive clothing, gentle wash and dry affected extremities.
+- Remove wet or constrictive clothing, gently wash and dry affected extremities.

 Now that you know what your major enemies are when out and about in the cold and snow, keep an eye on yourself and your friends to prevent them from happening or catch them early before they can cause any serious problems.
 And remember, any of these can happen to anyone.
 You aren’t immune.